calebjmatthews/from-scratch/concept.md

     -50 Cooking time
     Discard 2
   Flavor text: Turn the oven up, work fast, and clean up the mess later!

+Fruit-blended Chocolate
+  Used in: Kitchen
+  Type: Filling (Chocolate)
+  Effects:
+    Discard any number of fruit cards, for each discarded:
+    20 Quality
+    30 Completion
+  Flavor text: The fruit flavor is lost in the chocolate, but it's incredibly rich.

+Blueberry Jam
+  Used in: Kitchen
+  Type: Filling (Berry)
+  Effects:
+    5 Quality
+    30-50 Completion
+    Draw two cards
+  Flavor text: Crammed full of so many blueberries it's about to burst.

+Key Lime Custard
+  Used in: Kitchen
+  Type: Filling (Citrus)
+  Effects:
+    30 Quality
+    70-90 Completion
+    10% Premium chance
+  Flavor text: A dominating flavor, but can turn out marvelously in the right hands.

+Strawberry Preserves
+  Used in: Kitchen
+  Type: Filling (Berry)
+  Effects:
+    15 Quality
+    50-70 Completion
+    Move a card from the discard pile to your hand Flavor text: Sweet and mellow, strawberries pair well with other flavors.

+Slow and Steady
+  Used in: Kitchen
+  Type: Technique
+  Effects:
+    25 Cooking time
+    15% Quality multiplier
+    5% Premium chance
+  Flavor text: Double check your measurements, mise en place.

+Chocolate Mousse
+  Used in: Kitchen
+  Type: Filling (Chocolate)
+  Effects:
+    10 Quality
+    40-60 Completion
+    Shuffle 2 "Chocolate Fluff" cards into your deck.
+  Flavor text: The whipped cream increases the volume like you wouldn't believe.

+Chocolate Fluff
+  Used in: Kitchen
+  Type: Topping (Chocolate)
+  Effects:
+    5 Quality
+    10-30 Completion
+  Flavor text: Simple, dark, and creamy.

+Flakey Crust
+  Used in: Kitchen
+  Type: Crust
+  Effects:
+    50% Quality multiplier
+    70-90 Completion
+  Flavor text: It takes time, but a perfectly flakey crust makes it all taste better.

+Delicate Crust
+  Used in: Kitchen
+  Type: Crust
+  Effects:
+    20 Quality
+    10-30 Completion
+    50% Completion multiplier
+  Flavor text: Gracefully thin, but take care to work carefully around it.

 # General interface:
 - Thin bar on left with available areas, beginning with Kitchen and Phone